Overview

 It is permissible to reimburse receipted costs for travel and/or reasonable subsistence.

-The MP must put an agreement in place with the volunteer that complies with the IPSA Model Volunteer Arrangement to claim any travel or subsistence costs for the volunteer.
+The MP must put an agreement in place with the volunteer that complies with the IPSA model volunteer arrangement to claim any travel or subsistence costs for the volunteer.

 An agreement is NOT a contract of employment and should not be treated as such.

-Similar to other staff members in the MP's office, a volunteer in receipt of any IPSA funds will need to secure and maintain satisfactory security clearance(s) subject to the House of Commons Commission policy on security.
+Similar to other staff members in the MP's office, a volunteer in receipt of any IPSA funds will need to secure and maintain satisfactory security clearance(s) before joining, subject to the House of Commons Commission policy on security.

-Download the Fixed-term Going Permanent Letter.
+Download the Fixed-term Going Permanent letter.

 The sample Contract Variation Letter can be used to inform your employees of a change to their employment contract.